Destorntw/sre_devops_workshop/Lab1/Lab1.md

 git push
 ```

-#### 5. now let build a Contianer for our app and push it to our quay.io image registry
+#### 5. Now lets build a Contianer for our app and push it to our quay.io image registry

 i. create a Dockerfile in our Home folder